Paul Vermette II

 In his sophomore year of high school, Paul’s best friend died in a car accident.
 Paul had been struggling in school, and the loss of his friend put him over the edge.
 He dropped out and began jumping from one minimum wage job to the next.
 A year later, Paul walked away from his own major car accident, unharmed.
 The next day, when he went to grab his belongings from his mangled car, the mechanic told him not to forget his friend’s funeral card, sitting on the dash.
 As he handed over the card, he told Paul he had never seen anyone walk away from a car so badly damaged.
 Paul was taken aback.
 These encounters with death made him take pause and ask, “Why am I here?”

 His accident was a true wake-up call.
 He enrolled in night school to earn his high school diploma while working full time.
 And then he set his eyes on college.
 With no SATs and a low GPA, his options were slim.
-That’s until an admissions counselor from BCC encouraged him to apply.
-He enrolled in fall 2016 as a full time student, taking honors courses on BCC’s New Bedford and Fall River campuses, all while working full time at Best Buy.
+That’s until an admissions counselor from Bristol encouraged him to apply.
+He enrolled in fall 2016 as a full time student, taking honors courses on Bristol’s New Bedford and Fall River campuses, all while working full time at Best Buy.

 He’s accepted the offer at join Cornell University, with plans to join the junior class in 2019, after a year of serving in the Air National Guard.